 What about other factors such as house size, interest rates, commute times or just simply the fact that homes these days are far, far more comfortable and technologically advanced?
 How does that effect the “value” of a home?

-So to at least moderately investigate some of these questions I’ve pooled together a number of different data sources and crunched the numbers for everyone to gawk at.
-So without any further ado, gawk away!
+So to at least moderately investigate some of these questions I’ve pooled together a number of different data sources and crunched the numbers for everyone.

 Wow that’s a lot of numbers…